 Halloween Candy

-We think the best frugal policy is to pick up holiday décor AFTER the holiday, when you can get steep discounts on leftovers.
-This doesn’t work for Halloween candy, of course.
-In this case, shop early for best selection and shop around for the best price.
 The best buys are usually at a big retail store such as Fred Meyer and Costco.
-It can also be a good candy-buying strategy to wait for October 30, or the morning of October 31 to pick up last-minute candy at a discount—but the pickings are typically very slim.
+It can also be a good candy-buying strategy to wait for October 30, or the morning of October 31 to pick up last-minute candy at a discount—but the pickings are typically very, very slim.
 If you want specific types of candy, go earlier than later.
 If you don’t care (any candy will do), buy it on October 30-31.

 Halloween décor and costumes

-For costumes, we mostly like to pull together something from our closet, with perhaps some makeup or face paint and relevant hair styling or hat.
+For costumes, we like to pull together something from our closet, with perhaps some makeup or face paint and relevant hair styling or hat.
 At our “mother ship”, you can find over 100 Halloween costume ideas.
-Another trick is to hit secondhand stores such as Goodwill for retail costumes—since people rarely re-use a costume, you can sometimes (but not always) find good quality used costumes at a good price.

 Holiday pre-sales

 Black Friday has somewhat lost its luster.
 Retailers try to outdo each other and come out earlier and earlier with deals on goods from cookware to electronics, appliances, toys, and you-name-it.
-To stay on top of your needs and avoid impulse buying, keep a running list of things you need, and some that you “want”.
-I find “wants” lose their appeal the longer they stay on the list, and some simply get crossed off.
-In any case, October is a good time to do some shopping research and compare prices.
-Check Amazon, Costco, Nordstrom, and other big retailers.
-Staying in the know about current prices helps you decide whether a discount is a good one.
+We strongly recommend that you stay on top of your NEEDS and avoid impulse WANTS buying.
+I like to keep a running list of things I need, and some that I “want”.
+I find “wants” lose their appeal the longer they stay on the list, and eventually get crossed off.

 Holiday travel